 7. Brown rice

-Since we are largely dependent on rice, brown rice can be amazing to control diabetes with Indian food.
+we are largely dependent on rice, brown rice can be amazing to control diabetes with Indian food.
 Unlike white rice, brown rice is highly nutritious.
 It is a source of important mineral selenium, which is an antioxidant and supports thyroid health.
 It is one of the best sources of the mineral manganese, which helps in maintaining a healthy nervous system.

 Manganese also aids in the production of an antioxidant enzyme called superoxide dismutase.
 All if them beneficial for digestion of starch and preventing diabetes in the long run.
 You can substitute white rice with brown rice in various preparations.
 We give you the recipe of green brown rice and bisibelle bath prepared from brown rice.

 What is diabetes mellitus or Type 2 Diabetes?